rubaalibrahim/GoogleItAutomationWithPython-PC-codes/README.md

-# google-it-automation-cert-codes
+# GoogleItAutomationWithPython-PC-codes
-My purpose of creating this repository is to share the projects and codes that i worked with and found useful through my journey to get the Google IT automation with python professional certificate
+My purpose of creating this repository is to share the projects and the useful codes that i used through my journey to get the Google IT automation with python professional certificate